 CEPR Research Fellow, Member of the CIIM Academic Council in Cyprus, and member of the Board of Directors and the Executive Committee of IOBE (Foundation for Economic & Industrial Research).

 He holds a Ph.D. in Economics (1983, U.C.
 Berkeley), and M.Sc. & B.A. in Applied Mathematics (1978, Harvard University).
 He was Assistant Professor at Barnard College, Columbia University (1983-1989), Associate Professor and subsequently Full Professor at Rutgers University (1989-1993).

-His academic work extends in Finance and Macroeconomics and is published in journals including the American Economic Review, Journal of Finance, Quarterly Journal of Economics, Journal of Monetary Economics, etc. He was included in the Hall of Fame of the top-50 individual publishers worldwide in applied econometrics over 1989 to 1995.
+His academic work extends in Finance and Macroeconomics and is published in top-ranking journals, including the American Economic Review, the Journal of Finance, the Quarterly Journal of Economics, the Journal of Monetary Economics, the Review of Financial Studies, the Review of Economics and Statistics, etc. He was included in the Hall of Fame of the top-50 individual publishers worldwide in applied econometrics over the period 1989 to 1995.